HomeGuidesAPI ReferenceChangelog

 fromDateTime, toDateTimeDesignates the range of the calculationBe careful with the date range of the calculation since each utility has different rules with the dates printed on the bill.
 The dates could refer to the start of the day or the end of the day.
 If it’s available, we recommend referring to the number of billing days listed on the bill to confirm the date range.

-For each usage input, you will want to create an object in the propertyInputs.
+For each usage input, create an object in propertyInputs.
 For example, if you have a bill that looks like this:

 Customer Bill - 11/15/2015 to 12/17/2015 (32 Billing Days)